• Skip to main content

 • Uniforms, including scrubs, medical shoes, and scrub coats

-• Equipment, such as your stethoscope, penlights, scissors, etc.
+• Equipment including your stethoscope, penlights, scissors, etc.

-• Continuing education costs, including the fees, meals, and travel to conferences or continuing education courses
+• Continuing education costs, including the fees, meals, and cost of travel to conferences or continuing education courses

-• Expenses related to staying current in your profession, such as journal access fees, subscriptions to publications in your field, and professional organization membership dues
+• Expenses related to staying current in your profession including journal access fees, subscriptions to publications in your field, and professional organization membership dues

 Overview of travel nurse contracts